pensjonatus/flash-fiction/blog/beneath-the-streetlight.md

 ---
-title: 'Beneath the Streetlight'
+title: Beneath the Streetlight
 date: '2014-06-18'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 "I met him when the bars were closed," she said.
 "I wanted to get a drink but it